solital/docs-v1/docs/vinci.md

 To create a predefined login structure, use `php vinci auth`

 This command will create a `LoginController` class, templates for authentication and dashboard and predefined routes.
 Plus a standard user in the database.
-To learn more visit [https://solital.github.io/docs-v1/auth](this link).
+To learn more visit [this link](https://solital.github.io/docs-v1/auth).

 If you want to remove this structure, use `php vinci remove-auth`